DiamondLightSource/diffcalc/doc/Diffcalc_Developer_Guide/source/intro.rst

 ============

 Diffcalc is a diffraction condition calculator used for controlling diffractometers within reciprocal lattice space.
+It is based on the papers given in the :doc:`references <../references>`

 The core code will run by itself.
 However it makes more sense to use it within Diamond's Gda framework which provides motor control, a scan mechanism